-Pros: Excellent performance from newly standard 5.7-liter V8; cavernous 3-row interior; lots of available features; decent ride and handling for a big rig
+Excellent V8 performance; cavernous 3-row interior; lots of available features; decent ride and handling for a big rig

-The Limited adds 20-in alloy wheels, a power liftgate, leather upholstery, Optitron instrumentation, a rearview-mirror-mounted backup camera and 14-speaker premium JBL sound.
-Optional here is a 7-in higher-resolution touchscreen with hard drive-based navigation, including extra space for music storage.
+The Limited ($54,300) adds 20-in alloy wheels, a power lift gate, leather upholstery, Optitron instrumentation, a rearview-mirror-mounted backup camera and 14-speaker premium JBL sound system.
+A 7-in, higher-resolution touchscreen with hard-drive-based navigation, including extra space for music storage, is optional.

-The Platinum features adaptive cruise control, an air suspension, second row captain’s chairs for 7-passenger seating, perforated leather upholstery with driver power thigh support, wood grain interior trim, a rear seat Blu-ray entertainment system with a 9-in monitor and the hard drive-based navigation system as standard.
+The Platinum ($62,100) features adaptive cruise control, air suspension, second-row captain’s chairs for 7-passenger seating, perforated leather upholstery with power thigh support for the driver, wood-grain interior trim, a rear-seat Blu-ray entertainment system with a 9-in monitor and the hard-drive-based navigation system as standard.

 Some higher-end features are available on lower trim levels as options.

-From the driver’s perspective, the Sequoia is distinctly reminiscent of the Tundra, which makes sense — the two vehicles share not only the same platform, but also the same dashboard.
-We give the Sequoia’s control layout extra style points for its two-tone color treatment and stylized curves and knobs; however, the face of the dashboard is so flat and distant that the driver may not even be able to reach some of the controls.
-Try turning the stereo knob on the right side, for example.
-At least the materials are average-plus by class standards.
+From the driver’s perspective, the Sequoia is distinctly reminiscent of the Tundra, which makes sense.
+The two vehicles share the same platform and the same dashboard.
+We give the Sequoia’s control layout extra style points for its 2-tone color treatment and stylized curves and knobs.
+However, the face of the dashboard is so flat and distant that the driver may not even be able to reach some of the controls.
+For example, turning the stereo knob on the right side can be hard.
+At least the materials are average, or better than average, by class standards.

-The Sequoia’s front seats are about what you’d expect: wide and largely contourless, but adequately supportive for longer trips.
-The 40/20/40-split second row seat has plenty of room for adults, and it slides and reclines to accommodate various physiques, though we give the comfort edge to the Platinum’s standard second row captain’s chairs (optional on Limited).
+The Sequoia’s front seats are about what you’d expect: wide and mostly contourless but adequately supportive for longer trips.
+The 40/20/40-split second-row seat has plenty of room for adults.
+It slides and reclines to accommodate various physiques, though we give the comfort edge to the Platinum’s standard second-row captain’s chairs (optional on the Limited).
 The 3-person third row is reasonably adult-friendly as well — once you’re situated, that is.
-Simply getting back there is the issue, as access is rather awkward via the Sequoia’s elongated rear door and flip-forward second row chair.
+Simply getting back there is the issue.
+Access is rather awkward via the Sequoia’s elongated rear door and flip-forward second-row chair.

 Cargo space is a Sequoia specialty.
-There’s 18.9 cu ft behind the third row (that’s roughly a Ford Taurus trunk), 66.6 cu ft behind the second row and a gargantuan 120.1 cu ft with all the rear seats folded.
+There is 18.9 cu ft. of space behind the third row (roughly the size of a Ford Taurus trunk), 66.6 cu ft. behind the second row and a gargantuan 120.1 cu ft. with all the rear seats folded.

 Other Cars to Consider

-Dodge Durango – The recently redesigned Durango isn’t as large as the others; it’s a stretched Jeep Grand Cherokee, not a converted pickup truck.
-But it does feature a refined rear-wheel drive platform, three usable rows of seating, and an optional 5.7-liter V8 with output numbers that come close to the Toyota’s.
+Dodge Durango — The recently updated Durango isn’t as large as the others are.
+It’s a stretched Jeep Grand Cherokee rather than a converted pickup truck, but it does feature a refined rear-wheel-drive platform, three usable rows of seating and an optional 5.7-liter V8 with output numbers that come close to the Toyota’s.